-If you’ve got digestive issues such as indigestion or heartburn, drinking water can exacerbate these issues if you drink too much too fast or you drink water on an empty stomach.
-For those with such health concerns, it’s a good practice to drink very slowly when your stomach is empty, so your body has time to process the water in small amounts.
+If you have digestive issues such as indigestion or heartburn, drinking water can exacerbate these issues if you drink too much too fast or on an empty stomach.
+For those with such health concerns, it’s a good practice to drink very slowly when your stomach is empty so your body has time to process the water in small amounts.

 4. Diluted Stomach Acid

 Drinking water rapidly can cause stomach acid to dilute, which is made much worse if you suffer from acid reflux or gastroesophageal reflux disease (GERD).
 If you’re experiencing nausea often after drinking water, it might be due to either of these diseases.

 A common reason for nausea after drinking water is contamination.
 If you find that water from a particular source is causing your nausea, such as from your well, it’s likely due to contamination.